Parents/carers guide to apprenticeships

 - Paid holiday

-The minimum wage for apprentices is £3.90* per hour, but many employers pay more than this.
+The current minimum wage for apprentices aged 16-18 can be found here, however many employers pay more than this.
 This is dependent on the sector and apprenticeship level e.g. some higher apprenticeships can pay as much as £300-£500 per week.

 If the apprentice is aged 19 or over and has completed the first year of their apprenticeship, they’ll be entitled to the national minimum wage for their age.